Skip to main content

 • Clarification that no drainage district should be extended or established for the purpose of removing sediment from man-made reservoirs on rivers or drains.

-• The drain/water resources commissioner directing the deployment of drain sediments, both organic and inorganic, to adjacent land as required to minimize sediment return to the drain.
+• The drain or water resources commissioner directing the deployment of drain sediments, both organic and inorganic, to adjacent land as required to minimize sediment return to the drain.

-• The county drain/water resources commissioner being responsible for removing blockage of a natural watercourse if it affects the function of a county drain.
+• The drain or water resources commissioner being responsible for removing blockage of a natural watercourse if it affects the function of a county drain.

 • The use of current technology.